Velvet Disease in Fish: Symptoms, Causes, and Treatment

 Successful prevention requires first knowing how the disease entered the aquarium.

-- Stress can also be due to poor maintenance conditions of the water or abrupt changes of temperature when making the water replacements.
+- Stress can be due to poor maintenance conditions of the water or abrupt changes of temperature when making the water replacements.

 - Parasite cysts can also enter through sick new fish or through infected objects.
 To further prevent this, make sure you quarantine any new fish or objects and ensure hygiene before introducing them to the tank.